 - Acceleration of trade turnover between countries, which has a positive impact on their economies;

 - A significant increase in the volume of sales for individual companies and the emergence of prospects for their development.

-Our certification body SERCONS has full accreditation, which allows us to provide services for obtaining a certificate under the 32 technical regulations of the Customs Union.
+Certification body SERCONS Russland has full accreditation, which allows us to provide services for obtaining a certificate under the 32 technical regulations of the Customs Union.